matiassea/linux/README.md

 sudo find /var/tmp -type f -mtime +2000 -exec rm -f {} \;

 Borrar Cache => rm -rf /home/admin/.cache/*

+Step 1: Open the terminal on your PC and run the command below to create an empty shell script

+sudo vi clear_temp.sh

+Step 2: Now, add the following lines to it

+#!/bin/sh

+sudo find /tmp -type f -delete

+Step 3: Now, save the file and close it.
+Run the command below to make it executable.

+sudo chmod +x clear_temp.sh

+That’s all you have to do; now you can run this shell script to clear the temp folder whenever you want.

+./clear_temp.sh

 ```

 ### Control de procesos